 How Do I Complete Cyber Essentials?

-We have a couple of options to suit your needs and these give you a bespoke online portal for you to complete the questions and add notes to confirm compliance.
+We have a few options to suit your needs and these give you a bespoke online portal for you to complete the questions and add notes to confirm compliance.

 How Long Does Cyber Essentials Take?

 The short answer is how long is a piece of string!
 The time it takes is dependent on how well you know your systems and how much time you have to complete the answers.
-For some customers e have completed certifications within 24 hours and others have taken a few months.
+For some customers we have completed certifications within a couple of hours and others have taken a few months.
 It is all about you and the level of effort and resource you can apply.
 You do however have to complete the certification within 6 months.

 What happens if I fail?

 If you complete the basic DIY self-certification and fail, you are allowed two working days to examine the feedback from the assessor and change any simple issues with your network and policies.

 You can then provide the updated answers to the assessor who will review.
 If you still fail the certification after these two days, you will have to reapply and pay the assessment fee again.

 For customer on our supported options, we will pre-asses you answer so before final submission can ensure everything is in order so you don’t have to pay any additional fees.
 This also helps to ensure you can pass Cyber Essentials on your first attempt.
 Click here for a full breakdown of how this works.